tier4/caret_doc/docs/visualization/path/response_time.md

 ## TimeSeries

 The following scripts generate timeseries graphs of response time.
-The horizontal axis means time, labeled as Time [s].
-The vertical axis means `Response time` in the all, best, worst, worst-with-external-latency case.
+The horizontal axis means `system time [s]` or `index`.
+The vertical axis means `Response Time [ms]`.

 ```python
 # plot all case